 Sour cherries are great for cooking.
 They are richly flavored and firm of flesh so that they don’t go mushy during cooking.
 Use sour cherries for pies, cobblers, clafoutis, dessert sauces, preserves, and jams.

-There are of two types of sour cherries: amarelle-type cherries are yellow fleshed with clear juice; morello-type cherries are red fleshed with red juice.
+There are two types of sour cherries: amarelle-type cherries are yellow-fleshed with clear juice; morello-type cherries are red-fleshed with red juice.

 Fresh sour cherries—there are more than 300 varieties–come to market from mid-June through mid-August.